• Skip to primary navigation

 Onion straws, also known as crispy onion strings, are thin and delicate slices of onion that have been coated with a seasoned flour mixture and deep-fried until they turn golden brown and irresistibly crunchy.
 This snack is often used as a topping or served as a fun appetizer.

-If you enjoy this deep-fried recipe, you may also love our Zeppole for a sweet twist!
+If you enjoy this fried onion recipe, you may also love our Buttermilk Onion Rings or our Zeppole for a sweet twist!

 Jump to: